OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 Azure, AWS and Terraform steps all need somewhere to run, so, out-of-the-box that's the Built-in Worker on the Octopus Server.
 Steps in Octopus are executed by [Calamari](https://github.com/OctopusDeploy/Calamari), our open-source, conventions-based deployment executable.
 Lots of the time, Calamari runs on a deployment target.
 But in the case of Azure, AWS and Terraform steps, the Octopus Server uses the Built-in Worker to invoke Calamari locally.

-The give-away that the server can invoke Calamari is script steps.
+The giveaway that the server can invoke Calamari is script steps.
 Those call out the option of running the step on the Octopus server.

 ![Script Step run-on-server](workers-run-on-server.png)